Registrar Home | Registrar Search:

 Teaches the essentials of quantitative diagnostic reasoning and medical decision analysis.
 Guides participants through the process of choosing an appropriate contemporary medical problem in which risk-benefit tradeoffs play a prominent role, conducting a decision analysis, and ultimately publishing the results in a medical journal.
 Topics include decision trees, influence diagrams, Markov decision models and Monte Carlo simulation, methods for quantifying patient values, Bayesian inference, decision thresholds, and the cognitive science of medical decision making.
 HST.191 recommended.
 Limited to 8; preference to HST students.

-M. Westover
+M. B. Westover

 HST.195 Clinical Epidemiology